 How Can I File a Claim?

 Filing a claim against a dealership isn’t an easy task.
 The dealership will likely have a vast team of attorneys helping them limit their liabilities.
-For such reasons, it is essential that you have an experienced dealership fraud attorney on your side who can protect your rights and help you get the compensation you deserve.
+For such reasons, it is essential that you have an experienced dealership fraud attorney in Orange County on your side who can protect your rights and help you get the compensation you deserve.
 The team at O’Connor Law Group, P.C. is fully prepared to handle your case.